shieldgenerator7/DnD-Stories/Agranari/Agranari.md

 “And with you.”
 Gra nodded.

 The peacock pulled the cart back down the driveway and away.
+The small boulders in his cart barely moved as he walked.
+The wheels left trails in the dry dirt and gravel.

 “What?”
+The bear said with surprise in his voice.

 Zemorsin looked at the bear, who seemed to have been looking at him until just a moment ago.
 His ears folded back.
 He shrank back into the weeds, and sat still.